 Pastoral letter of the Bishops of the Church of Uganda to Amin Feb.
 5, 1977.
 Church of Uganda Archives, Uganda Christian University, Mukono.

-This story, received in 2010, was written by Rev. Canon John Kateeba Tumwine, formerly director of Global South Institute at Uganda Christian University and coordinator of regional theological colleges in the Church of Uganda.

-him expose the atrocities that were being committed by the Amin regime against the people of Uganda, many of whom lost their lives.
+Ugandans and for social justice.
+Well aware of the danger to his life, he chose to speak out rather than be silent or play it safe.
+As the voice of the voiceless, he gave hope and courage to many Ugandans at the time.
+His love for Christ and his people compelled him expose the atrocities that were being committed by the Amin regime against the people of Uganda, many of whom lost their lives.